daaanny90/instapy_email_extension/README.md

-# instapy_email_extension
+# InstaPy Email Extension
-Extension for Instapy that sends emails to update the status of the process and eventually the error if Istapy stops due to an exception.
+Extension for [InstaPy (Tim Grossmann)](https://github.com/timgrossmann/InstaPy) that sends emails to update the status of the process and eventually the error if IstaPy stops due to an exception.

 (Work in progress)